 Sexually-active people are urged to take a Chlamydia test.
 Research has shown that out of all the sexually-transmitted ailments or STDs documented in the United Kingdom on a yearly basis, around 30% of them are Chlamydia cases.
 In the US, greater than 1 million cases are revealed each and every year, making it the most usual bacterial STD in the nation.

-Despite the fact that it appears as if health organizations are keeping tabs on the surge in number of Chlamydia incidents, there are still over 2 million cases which are left undiagnosed and overlooked, as stated by a research.
+Despite the fact that it appears as if health organizations are keeping tabs on the surge in a number of Chlamydia incidents, there are still over 2 million cases which are left undiagnosed and overlooked, as stated by a research.

 How do folks get Chlamydia?